cable-ship/lineten-assignment/README.md

    ```
    ArgoCD watches the cluster (you can use the GKE cluster endpoint after creating infra using Terraform above) and the `values.yaml` for your application.

-   [application.yaml](./infra/argocd/application.yaml) contains a `kind: Application` manifest file for the Ping Pong application.
+   [application.yaml](./infra/argocd/application.yaml) contains a `kind: Application` manifest file for the sample application.
 It specifies the cluster endpoint, source repo, target branch, and ArgoCD behavior configurations.

    ### Authentication via Workload Identity Federation